junxit/us-congress-bills-117/metadata.md

 - 2021-05-25 — Introduced in House
 - 2021-05-25 — Referred to the House Committee on Natural Resources.
 - 2021-05-25 — Sponsor introductory remarks on measure.
 (CR E571-572)
+- 2021-07-05 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-10-14 — Subcommittee Hearings Held.
+- 2021-11-17 — Committee Consideration and Mark-up Session Held.
+- 2021-11-17 — Ordered to be Reported by Unanimous Consent.
+- 2021-11-17 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2021-12-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-12-01 — Considered under suspension of the rules. (consideration: CR H6738-6740; text: CR H6738)
+- 2021-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3531.
+- 2021-12-01 — Ms. Leger Fernandez moved to suspend the rules and pass the bill, as amended.
+- 2021-12-01 — Placed on the Union Calendar, Calendar No. 141.
+- 2021-12-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-197.
+- 2021-12-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-197.